-This report offers a comprehensive look at the market for lamps in California and nationally using point-of-sales (POS) data from five major sales channels through which lamps are sold: food, drug, mass merchandiser, home improvement, and hardware stores.
+As the second in a series of biannual reports1, this report offers a comprehensive look at the market for lamps in California and nationally using point-of-sales (POS) data from five major sales channels through which lamps are sold: food, drug, mass merchandiser, home improvement, and hardware stores.
 In particular, a computerized system has been developed that collects line-item detail on monthly lamp sales, beginning in July 1998.
+This report contains POS data through the period ending December 2000.
 The California data are further subdivided into the service territories of each of the state's investor-owned utilities (IOUs).